Cost Formulas for Inventories – FIFO, LIFO and Weighted Average Cost (IAS 2)

 Example: FIFO method

 On 1 January 20X1, Entity A has 1,000 units of product X, each costing $10.
-January 20X1 sees the following purchases:
+During the month, it makes the following purchases:

-By the end of January 20X1, Entity A has sold 1,400 units of product X, leaving 500 units.
-Using the FIFO method, the 500 units left comprise 400 items bought on 20 January at $9.6 each and 100 items from 11 January at $9.7 each.
-The closing inventory value is $4,810.
-The cost of goods sold is $13,820, calculated as:
+By the end of January 20X1, Entity A has sold 1,400 units of product X, leaving 500 units in inventory.
+Using the FIFO method, those 500 units comprise 400 items purchased on 20 January at $9.6 each and 100 items purchased on 11 January at $9.7 each.
+The cost of goods sold is $13,820, calculated as follows:

 Weighted average cost

-This method calculates the cost of each inventory item from the weighted average cost of similar items at the start and throughout a period.
+The weighted average cost method calculates the cost of each inventory item from the weighted average cost of similar items at the start and throughout a period.
 It can be determined periodically or upon each delivery (IAS 2.27).

 Example: Weighted average cost